Buy A Home

-Your first home is a much bigger investment than signing a rental lease.
-It’s a place you’ll return to after work, where you’ll make meals and maybe raise children – and location affects your quality of life.
+Your first home is a place you’ll return to after work, where you’ll make meals, maybe raise children – and location affects your quality of life.

 Consider these steps when you’re thinking about the homebuying process as a first-time owner:

 - Take a visit – or three: Will you want the same scenery in six months or six years?
 Will the property match your family’s evolving interests and needs?
-Before you buy, walk around and spend some quality time in the locations you’re considering to be sure the location feels right.
+Before you buy, walk around and spend some quality time in the location you’re considering to be sure it feels right.

 - Examine the surroundings: How walkable is the neighborhood?
 What are the demographics?
 Do you feel safe there?
 Is the area booming or in decline?